Mouth Jaw Harp (The Complete Guide)

 Refine your technique by incorporating breathing.
 Inhale and exhale subtly while plucking to create different effects.
 Experiment with tongue movement, mouth opening, and throat shape to explore a range of sounds.
 Practice with simple tunes and rhythms to get comfortable with the instrument.

 To play, hold the Jew’s Harp with the frame’s ends against your teeth, avoiding contact with the reed.
 Pluck the reed with a finger while using your oral cavity as a resonator.
-Control your breath to enrich the sound, and experiment with tongue, cheek, and throat movements to discover diverse tones and melodies.
+Control your breath to enrich the sound, and experiment with tongue, cheek, and throat movements to discover tones and melodies.

 Buying Guide for Beginners